DropKit/DropKit-Adapter/readme.md

 go run main.go
 ```

-The API server will start at port 3000
+The API server will start at port 5000

+For detailed API usage, please refer to [DropKit document](https://github.com/DropKit/Documents).